scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 Programmatically filling in PDF forms can be a quick and accurate way to disseminate forms.
 Bits and pieces can be found throughout the Internet and places like Stack Overflow but no single source provides a complete answer.
-However, the *Medium* blog post by Vivsvaan Sharma :cite:`sharma` is a good starting place.
+The *Medium* blog post by Vivsvaan Sharma :cite:`sharma` is a good starting place.
 Another useful resource is the PDF 1.7 specification :cite:`pdf`.
 Since the deployment of the vaccine clinic, the details of the form filling can be found at WestHealth's blog :cite:`whblog`.
-The code is available on Github as described below.
+The code is available on GitHub as described below.

 The following imports are used in the examples given below.